Raul1508/Intelligent-Warehouse-Optimization-System/README.md

 > 📧 raulfernandezpachas@gmail.com

 ## 🚀 How to Use This Software
+Please, use the software in the following sequence:

-**First** Place all required files from the `src/` and `data/` folders into a single working directory to ensure the software runs properly.
+#**1.** Place all required files from the `src/` and `data/` folders into a single working directory to ensure the software runs properly.

-**Second** Open Menu.py using your preferred code editor (visual studio code) or IDE (Pycharm).
+#**2.** Open Menu.py using your preferred code editor (visual studio code) or IDE (Pycharm).
 Alternatively, run it directly from the terminal: python Menu.py

-**Third** It is recommended to use one layer for the study of storage approaches.
+#**3.** It is recommended to use one layer for the study of storage approaches.

-**Four** Digit the constraints for warehouse dimensions and create a blank layout design, and create each area afterwards.
+#**3.** Digit the constraints for warehouse dimensions and create a blank layout design, and create each area afterwards.

-**Five** Click on product allocation to get access for placing automamtically new products from predefined brands and features (given by the user).
+#**5.** Click on product allocation to get access for placing automamtically new products from predefined brands and features (given by the user).

-**Six** You can explore the set up features! (for both intelligent floor and storage set up).
+#**6.** You can explore the set up features! (for both intelligent floor and storage set up).

-**Seven** After exit from the software you can open simulation_result_optimum_3.py to find the optimum storage approach and analytics, this will display a Genetic Algorithm evolution at some point of the complex analysis.
+#**7.** After exit from the software you can open simulation_result_optimum_3.py to find the optimum storage approach and analytics, this will display a Genetic Algorithm evolution at some point of the complex analysis.

-**Note** The analysis done in "seven" does not have an impact over the placement of products showcased in step "five" (triggered by Menu.py).
+#**Note:** The analysis done in **7** does not have an impact over the placement of products showcased in step **5** (triggered by Menu.py).
 To see the analysis result and formal comparison see the outcome from Result_Analysis_4_storage_approaches.csv file.